TABLE OF CONTENTS

 1. Site Type: Group Sites

-There is a special type of site — Carrier Group.
-Group Sites are a good alternative to Related Sites if you want:
+There is a unique site category called Carrier Group.
+Group Sites offer an efficient alternative to using numerous Related Sites when you need to:

-• a main Site that of the “Carrier Group” Site Type
+- One main Site designated as the “Carrier Group” Site Type.

-• other Sites with the same Carrier as the main Site.
+- Additional Sites sharing the same Carrier as the main Site.

-If for some reason you create more than one scheduled WOs for the main Site, the Employee will be prompted to allocate time manually as always.
+If multiple scheduled Work Orders are created for the main Site, the Employee will be prompted to allocate their time manually, as usual.

 2. Site with Prevailing Wage

-If a Site is always subject to Prevailing Wage rules, mark that.
+If a Site is consistently subject to Prevailing Wage regulations, mark it accordingly.

-If you uncheck the “Prevailing Wage” box and copy dispatch to several days, future dispatches will take all settings from the parent dispatch.
-Copied dispatches do not pull in the Site settings, like prevailing wage, allow overnight marks.
+If you manually uncheck the “Prevailing Wage” box and copy that dispatch across multiple days, subsequent dispatches will inherit all settings from the original dispatch.
+Note that copied dispatches do not update to reflect Site-level settings such as Prevailing Wage status or overnight allowance.

 3. Cost Rates